freeCodeCamp/guide/pages/docs/certificates-guide/add-borders-around-your-elements/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Add Borders Around your Elements"
+title: "Add Borders Around your Elements"
+parent: "certificates-guide"
 ---

 CSS borders have attributes like `style`, `color` and `width`.